SasikaA073/gce-al-2021-results-m/README.md

-To initalize fetching first and second shy results : 200172101817 To initalize fetching third shy restuls : 200150702291
+To initalize fetching first and second shy results : 200172101817 To initalize fetching third shy results : 200150702291